e-zafitiana/Quantitative-Analysis-with-Python/README.md

 ## 🎯 Overview

-This repository contains **my notes, exercises, and solutions** from the course
-**"Quantitative Analysis Tools"**, taught by **Professor Rabeh Khalfaoui** at **ICN Business School**.

-The course covers key quantitative methods for data analysis, including descriptive statistics, ANOVA, multivariate analysis, and statistical learning techniques.
+The course provides a practical introduction to quantitative methods for data analysis, including descriptive statistics, ANOVA, multivariate analysis, and machine learning techniques like clustering and classification.

 ---

+## 🏫 Course Instructor
+**Professor:** Rabeh Khalfaoui
+**School:** ICN Business School

+---

 ## 📚 Course Structure

 ### 📌 Chapter 01: The Quantitative Research Process and Numerical Descriptive Measures
+- Introduction to the quantitative research process
+- Descriptive statistics and numerical data summarization
+- Data visualization and effective graphical representations

 ### 📌 Chapter 02: Analysis of Variance (ANOVA)
+- One-way ANOVA for categorical data
+- Interpretation of ANOVA results
+- Practical applications and use cases

 ### 📌 Chapter 03: Exploring Numerical Data with Two or More Variables
+- Correlation analysis between continuous variables
+- Linear regression models
+- Graphical exploration of relationships between variables

 ### 📌 Chapter 04: Introduction to Statistical Learning — Classification and Clustering
+- Basics of supervised and unsupervised learning
+- Classification techniques
+- Clustering methods (e.g., K-means)
+- Dimensionality reduction (e.g., PCA)

 ---

 ## ⚠️ Disclaimer

-All original course content belongs to **ICN Business School** and **Professor Rabeh Khalfaoui**.
-This repository contains only **my personal work, notes, and solutions** for learning purposes.
+This repository shares **my personal R code, solutions, and statistical analyses** for educational purposes only.